The importance of a master plan

 A master plan also narrates the story of the zoo's plans for the future.
 It describes the zoo's vision and goals, the purpose and intent for each facility, and includes a budget, sequence and timeline of construction projects that will bring the future vision to reality.
 This representation of the zoo's future is an essential tool to coordinate the development of the zoo's separate facilities into a coherent, effective and unique institution with a clear and recognizable theme and mission.

-The Oregon Zoo master planning process was not a simple endeavor.
-For this reason the zoo’s animal keepers, conservation educators, event organizers and zoo directors worked with an experienced team of architects, engineers, exhibit designers, interpreters and project managers led by SRG Partnership, Inc. of Portland.
+The Oregon Zoo's animal keepers, conservation educators, event organizers and zoo directors developed the master plan working with an experienced team of architects, engineers, exhibit designers, interpreters and project managers led by SRG Partnership, Inc. of Portland and CLR Design of Philidelphia.
 The team provided professional guidance, broad experience and deep understanding of the latest trends in zoo design as well as knowledge of the newest water and energy conservation tools and technologies.

 The master plan was completed over summer 2011 and approved by the Metro Council Nov.
 3.

 Imagine the main street of a small town.
-That’s where you shop, dine, meet friends and relax.
+That's where you shop, dine, meet friends and relax.
 The zoo has a Main Street.
-Fifty years ago, when it was called the Washington Park Zoo, the entire zoo consisted of this relatively level area between Tiger Plaza and the Elephant Museum.
+Fifty years ago, when it was called the Washington Park Zoo, the entire zoo consisted of this relatively level area between Tiger Plaza and the former Elephant Museum, now Elephant Lands.
 Today, this same area forms the central core of the Oregon Zoo.
 Over time as exhibits have been added and changed, the zoo has expanded up the hill to Cascade Crest and down the hill to Predators of the Serengeti.

-Despite changes over time, Zoo Main Street remains the center of the zoo and will be emphasized and featured so that visitors can more easily find their way to surrounding exhibits.
-Because bond funds are covering replacement or renovation of the zoo’s oldest exhibits – elephants, primates and polar bears – this is exactly the area that will be under construction and that provides a great opportunity to redesign and enhance Main Street.
+Despite changes over time, Zoo Main Street remains the center of the zoo and is being emphasized and featured so that visitors can more easily find their way to surrounding habitats.
+Because bond funds are covering replacement or renovation of the zoo's oldest exhibits located along Main Street – elephants, primates and polar bears – the zoo has taken advantage of the opportunity to redesign and enhance Main Street.

-Polar bears will remain in the same general location but their habitat will double in size, include hills, beaches and grand views of the zoo and the train will no longer run across the top of their home.
-Learn more about the new polar bear habitat.
+Polar bears will remain in the same general location.
+Already the train has been relocated so that it no longer runs over the top of their home.
+Their habitat will double in size and include hills, beaches and grand views of the zoo.
+The polar bear habitat will be completed in 2019.
+Learn more about the polar bear habitat.

-Zoo staff can’t wait to renovate the 1950s-era concrete primate building to expand and improve habitat for apes and monkeys.
-Only the recently renovated west end of the building housing Red Ape Reserve will remain as is.
-In the master plan, chimps and mandrills will roam much larger habitats oriented to the south, tying these two African species other Africa exhibits.
+Zoo staff can't wait to expand and improve habitat for apes and monkeys.
+In the master plan, chimps and mandrills will roam much larger habitats oriented to the south, tying these two African species to the other Africa exhibits.
+Some of these improvements are funded by the current bond.
+Some will require a future funding source to complete.
 The zoo hopes to breed chimps, gradually increasing their numbers to build an expanding family colony.
-Orangutans, gibbons and other Asian primates will be thematically linked with elephants and other Asian species to the northwest.
+Orangutans, gibbons and other Asian primates will be thematically linked with elephants and other Asian species.
 Learn more about the new primate habitat.

-Hippos will find a new home in another zoo and rhinos will move into their space within the next few years.
-Eventually they will share an expanded Africa savanna habitat with several other species.
-Learn more about the new rhinos' habitat.
+Hippos will find a new home in another zoo and the rhino habitat will expand to include the hippo's current space, with a planned completion date of 2020.
+Eventually, when additional funding is secured, they will share an expanded Africa savanna habitat with several other species.
+Learn more about the new rhino habitat.

-The condor exhibit is the only brand new exhibit to be constructed with the current bond funds.
-They will reside in the family farm area in a sunny spot where they can display their 10-foot wingspans.
+The condor habitat is the only brand new exhibit to be constructed with the current bond funds.
+They now reside in the Family Farm area in a sunny spot where they regularly display their 10-foot wingspans.
 Learn more about the new condor habitat.

 What is being conserved?

 The master plan determined the location and footprint of each habitat and facility and helped zoo staff determine feasibility of rainwater capture, heat exchanges and solar collection.
-Specifics of each of these new systems will be better defined as designs and construction drawings are developed for each facility.
-Every exhibit and building will make the most efficient use and reuse of water, energy and waste products.
+Specifics of each of these new systems are each defined in greater detail in designs and construction drawings developed for each facility.
+Every exhibit and building is making the most efficient use and reuse of water, energy and waste products.
 Learn more about the zoo's sustainability improvements.